Negla will teach you some of her favourite Sudanese dishes followed by a sit down meal.

 “Hello I am Negla from Sudan.
 My grandmother taught me to cook (my mother died when I was 15 years old) when I got married age 19 – she explained to me it’s very important to be able to cook for your husband.
 But even then I didn’t take much interest in cooking becuase my auntie and sisters always did the cooking at home.
 Then 10 years ago me and my family were forced to leave Sudan becuase of the war and we arrived to the UK as refugees.
 We didn’t have my sisters around anymore so I had to start cooking for my family.
 It was the first time I had properly cooked for my husband.
 I have 3 daughters and one son.
 They liked my cooking a lot.
 I started to try lots of different dishes and then I realised I was an amazing cook.”

 Sudanese cuisine consists of a generous share of stews and gravies—often eaten by hand—fresh and cooked salads, dips, lime, peanut, rice dishes, sweet and savoury pastries, unique breads, and decadent desserts.
 In line with other Muslim-majority countries, lamb and chicken are the preferred meats.

 This is a family style cookery class where the group collectively prepares several dishes.
 The chef will divide the class into groups with each one responsible for creating 1 or 2 of the dishes.
 Each participant is free to move from one recipe to the next throughout the evening so that everyone can get a sense for all of the dishes.

-Thanks so much to The Sundial Kitchen for hosting us!
+Thanks so much to Coexist Community Kitchen for hosting us!